 reduce appetite signals in the brain

-For weight loss, this leads to eating less naturally, feeling full sooner, and reducing overall calorie intake without constant hunger.
+Wegovy is approved to treat weight loss, and leads to eating less naturally, feeling full sooner, and reducing overall calorie intake without constant hunger.
 Over time, this can support steady and clinically meaningful weight reduction when combined with lifestyle changes.

-For type 2 diabetes, these effects help lower blood sugar levels by improving insulin response and reducing glucose spikes after meals.
+Ozempic is approved to treat type 2 diabetes, and helps lower blood sugar levels by improving insulin response and reducing glucose spikes after meals.
 This supports better long-term blood sugar control and may reduce the risk of diabetes-related complications.

 How does Wegovy help with weight loss?